Last Updated: April 03, 2019

 A planned-out strategic marketing process helps you understand how to develop your plan and determine the resources needed to carry out your plan.
 Once you have created a marketing plan, you have a benchmark for adjusting the plan based on trends, performance, goal changes, or marketing budgets.

 As you establish a strategic marketing planning process, you’ll start to develop a digital ecosystem comprised of marketing technologies, otherwise known as a marketing technology stack.
 As you develop this collection of technologies to help manage, improve, and advance your marketing efforts, consider your current and desired level of digital maturity.
+Download the marketing maturity model.

 The digital maturity model is based on a five-level approach to digital maturity.
 In each level, there are specific business challenges and competencies that companies are likely to experience.
 After reviewing these levels, you should be able to identify your current digital maturity status.